Research activities

 Text

-The existing research programme of the Institute of Physics includes elementary particle physics, condensed matter physics, solid state physics and plasma physics, and classical and quantum optics.
+The existing research programme of the Institute of Physics includes elementary particle physics, condensed matter and solid state physics and plasma physics, optics and laser physics.

 The ATLAS detector